scott-ca/mykros_assist/README.md

 ### Lightweight and efficient resource usage
 New technology and tools should be accessible to everyone.
 While typically most advancements will require newer hardware, that doesn't mean we shouldn't strive for technology and tools that don't require cutting edge hardware.

 Mykros assist is optimized for resource efficiency, requiring approximately 1GB of RAM and 3.5GB of diskspace.
 The model is also lightweight; even with 30 intents and their respective training data, the model size remains under 40 MB.
 The model has been designed to run efficiently even on devices without a dedicated GPU, making it a good option even for lower-end hardware configurations and running along side other applications that may otherwise require those resources.
 Mykros has been tested on high end hardware, low end virtual machines, and low end hardware while retaining the same functionality.

+Mykros can also be run from a USB drive allowing you to use it between multiple devices and operating systmes with ease.

-### Modularity and Expandability
+### Modularity and expandability
 Designed with modularity at its core, Mykros assist offers an adaptable framework that caters to individual needs and workflows.
 While its foundation is python based, its flexible design integrates seamlessly with existing code, even those from non-native frameworks or even other programming languages, provided they interface through the Mykros python entry point for the custom action.

 You can create custom actions tailored to your needs, whether it's custom action to simplify interactions with a third-party tool you frequently use, streamline intricate computer tasks, set a timer using natural language, or even locate the latest cat videos.
 The possibilities are extensive.
 Moreover, you have the flexibility to deactivate any action, built-in or custom, and without needing to delete the actual action.

+### Accessibility
+Accessibility encompasses numerous facets, with language accessibility often being an overlooked.
+Often leaving groups who may find interaction with these models prohibitive due to the languages the models were originally trained on, which may not include their native language.
+While the rationale behind this is sound, the result is the same leaving groups of people unable to use the technology.

+Mykros addresses this issue by not only allowing the use of these models in your preferred language but also by allowing the flexibility of interacting with custom actions in that language as well.

+Given the ease of adding custom actions, should you have standalone code that is not in your preferred language and as a result causing it to be difficult navigate and use, you can add it as a custom action and then interact with it in your language of choice through the assistant.

+This is all done offline to maintain privacy and also allowing allowing the flexibility to be used on devices without an internet connection.

 ### Advanced intent management and workflow automation
 With Mykros assist, you can execute single actions, independent multiple actions, or link them together to create powerful workflows.
 Linking actions allows the output of one action to act as the input for another action, enabling sophisticated chaining and automation.
 Additionally, the intent detection and entity extraction has been improved, and without needing large amounts of training data.
 Typically only needing around 20 examples for each new action.
 A simple action may require as little as 5 examples and complex actions that extracts multiple pieces of data may only require 50 or less examples of how the action may be requested.

 **Additional information**